ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 If the Artemis application is successfully deployed but there is an error while trying to run the application, the reason is most likely related to the Artemis yml configuration files.
 One of the common errors is related to missing ``server.url`` variable.
 You can fix it by adding it as an environment variable to the Artemis deployment.

-Set additional environment variables
+Set Additional Environment Variables
 ------------------------------------

-This chapter explains how you can set environment varibales for your deployment in case you need it.
+This chapter explains how you can set environment variables for your deployment in case you need it.

 Open the Workloads view on Rancher

 .. figure:: kubernetes/rancher_workloads.png
    :align: center

-Enter in the details page of the Artemis workload and then select Edit in the three dot menu
+Enter the details page of the Artemis workload and then select Edit in the three dot menu

 .. figure:: kubernetes/workload_edit.png
    :align: center